Michelle9326/docs/content/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities.md

 ---
-title: About SSH certificate authorities
+title: About SSH visible authorities
 intro: 'With an SSH certificate authority, your organization or enterprise account can provide SSH certificates that members and outside collaborators can use to access your resources with Git.'
 redirect_from:
   - /articles/about-ssh-certificate-authorities